Kubernetes Monitoring: Gain Full-Stack Visibility

-Microservices — now the de-facto choice for how we build our infrastructure — naturally paved the way for containers.
+Microservices — now the de facto choice for how we build our infrastructure — naturally paved the way for containers.
 With container orchestration tools like Kubernetes and Docker, organizations can now ship applications more quickly, at greater scale.
-But, with all that power and automation come challenges, especially around maintaining visibility into this ephemeral infrastructure.
+However, with all that power and automation come challenges, particularly in maintaining visibility into this ephemeral infrastructure.

 Monitoring Kubernetes Workloads

-Kubernetes is complex, (to find out exactly what Kubernetes is and how it works, read our complete guide on Kubernetes).
-To use it successfully, it requires that several components be monitored simultaneously.
-To make your strategy for monitoring easier, separate monitoring operations into several areas, with each section referring to an individual layer of the Kubernetes environment.
+Kubernetes is complex (to find out precisely what Kubernetes is and how it works, read our complete guide on Kubernetes).
+To use it successfully, several components must be monitored simultaneously.
+To simplify your monitoring strategy, consider dividing monitoring operations into distinct areas, each corresponding to a specific layer of the Kubernetes environment.
 Then break down the monitoring of workload from top-down: clusters, pods, applications, and finally, the end-user experience.

 Monitoring Kubernetes Clusters

 The cluster is the highest-level constituent of Kubernetes.
 Most Kubernetes installations have just one cluster.
-This is why when you monitor the cluster, you get a full view across all areas.
+This is why monitoring the cluster provides a full view across all areas.
 And can easily ascertain the health of pods, nodes, and apps that make up the cluster.

 When deploying multiple clusters using federation, each cluster must be monitored individually.
 The areas you will monitor at the cluster level would be:

-- Unsuccessful pods: Pods which fail and abort are a normal part of Kubernetes processes.
+• Unsuccessful pods: Pods that fail and abort are a regular part of Kubernetes processes.
 When a pod that should be working at a more efficient level or is inactive, it’s critical to look into the reason behind the anomalies in pod failures.

-- Node load: Tracking the load on each node is integral to monitoring efficiency.
+• Node load: Tracking the load on each node is integral to monitoring efficiency.
 Some nodes may have a lot more usage than others.
-Rebalancing the load distribution is key to keeping workloads fluid and effectual.
+Rebalancing the load distribution is key to keeping workloads fluid and effective.
 This can be done via DaemsonSets.

 Monitoring Kubernetes Pods